FedericoMontana/instrumentum/README.md

 1   0.87          [x0]
 ```

-The prediction power increased to 0.87 and both x1 and x2 were selected correctly in the first iteration, as they both are the two combinations that yield the best combination.
+The prediction power increased to 0.87 and both x1 and x2 were selected correctly in the first iteration, as they both are the two combinations that yield the best result.

 Indeed, the larger the combo parameter, the best selection of features, and the exponential increase in time it will take to complete.
 There is a tradeoff between prediction power and performance, tipically a value of 2 or 3 for the combo would be enough.
 The combo can be defined as large as the total number of predictors, which will cause the algorithm to guarantee to find the best predictors, but it will do so by evaluating absolutely all possible combinations, which becomes infeasible with any dataset with more than a handful of predictors.